o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 Phase 1:
 1. Investigate existing approaches to FFA (foreign field arithmetics) and FFEC (foreign field elliptic curves), including ones implemented for the standard Kimchi.
 Get enough insight for deciding on the optimal algorithm for our particular case.
+    - Probably just go with the most intuitive and simple bignum implementation, use $16$ bits per limb.
     - Have a look at foreign field addition and multiplication gate in Kimchi
         - Reading doc in the book + the code.
 Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
     - Examine the avaliable FFEC implementations / algorithms.